foundation/foundation-sites/docs/pages/grid.md

 ### Medium Grid

-Medium sized screens will inherit styles from small, unless you specify a different layout, using the medium grid classes.
+Medium sized screens will inherit styles from small, unless you specify a different layout using the medium grid classes.

 ```html
 <div class="row">